 Desensitising lubes are a thing that exists but which I will very very rarely suggest to anyone.
 You’ll find them in pretty much all the lube categories.
 They generally are made with benzocaine or lidocaine in them, which is the same stuff that you find in sunburn spray, treatments for teething baby’s gums, and some sore-throat lozenges.
 While OK in small doses, large amounts of these ingredients can be pretty risky to your health.
 Desensitising lube also prevents you from feeling pain, discomfort, and much of anything (same goes for any bodypart which your partner may insert into your numbing-lubed orifice).
 Pain and discomfort is an important signal from your body which should be paid attention to, not covered up.
 When do I think that these lubes are acceptable to use?
 A few specific instances: either when someone has a wonky nerve ending that, despite Doing It Right, prevents them for having enjoyable penetration (at which point apply the numbing agent just to that area), OR for people who are experienced in Doing It Right and are using the numbing agent as a sensation-play tool.
 That’s pretty much it.

 This last one is weird, and there’s no other way to put it.
 Powdered.
 Lube.
 This is something that unless you’re part of the Leather community, gay-male community, or in the livestock veterinary business, you’ve probably never heard of or seen.
 Up until recently there was only one powdered lube on the market- J-Lube.
 J-Lube, originally a veterinary lubricant for birthing livestock, is a powdered lube that you concoct at home and allows you to make literally gallons of lube incredibly cheaply and to your personal preference.
 This is hands-down the single most slippery stuff on the planet, and also the stringiest thing I’ve ever encountered in my life.
 J-Lube completely not-vagina friendly due to being primarily sucrose, it is however great for extreme anal play.
-Recently I’ve seen a new powdered lube popping up on shelves- Fist Powder, which from what I can tell is similar to J-Lube.
+For a while I’d seen a new powdered lube popping up on shelves- Fist Powder, which from what I can tell is similar to J-Lube.
 I’ve not tried it, but the Mr. S folk say seem to think it’s superior to J-Lube.
 Interesting!
+There’s even a new vulva-friendly powdered lube from a company in Germany, called X Lube.
+Gotta say I’m lovin’ on the X Lube right now- it mixes up super easily so all you need to do is add some powder to a water-bottle, shake, and go!

 So there you go.
 A lot of the things you wanted to know, and a few things you probably didn’t, about lube.
 There is so much more which can still be said about lube and comparisons to be made, but I’ll save that for another time.
 Of course individual reviews of my favourites are a given as well.
 If you made it all the way to the end of this give yourself a pat on the back, a gold star, or an extra jerk-off session.
 You deserve it.
 That was a lot.